creditcardGenius Team

 • Prepaid credit cards have no income and credit score requirements – and most have no annual fee.

-• The biggest downside to prepaid credit cards is the lack of rewards compared to unsecured credit cards.
+• The biggest downside to prepaid credit cards is the lack of rewards compared to standard credit cards.

 2.1 Genius Rating